 Universal Skepticism is a form of psychological scientific method, parsing out the outliers in experience and shifting one’s worldview to allow for growth and change.
 Willful Skepticism is far more rare and often, despite boasts to the contrary, little more powerful than the Universal.
 A significant factor in how far skepticism plows the field of beliefs is the depth of one’s identification with the mob.

 Remember that the mob is characterized by abject support and purity.
 If one looks around and sees in their friends, acquaintances, online communities, etc., little to no questioning of fundamental beliefs, then the mob is likely to be called home.
 If those who disagree are slandered, name-called, inferred or directly declared as being deficient in reason and intelligence, then it is the mob that one is part of.
 If one believes that their group is set against by the forces of the world in an US vs Them battle for the future of a family, community or nation, it is the mob that is being held close.

-The mob is a haven precisely because it is based on one of the greatest feelings in life: that of believing one is right.
-Skepticism, both Universal and Willful, is the exact opposite: believing that no single or set of beliefs is ever absent the potential for being inaccurate in whole or in part.
+Skepticism, both Universal and Willful, is the exact opposite of mob mentality: believing that no single or set of beliefs is ever absent the potential for being inaccurate in whole or in part.
 The mob is not contrary to humanity any more than skeptical inquiry is, though most certainly they each strengthen different features and encourage different behavior.
 The kind of person and community grown will be determined by the resources placed in pursuit of one over the other.
+Mob mentality is a haven precisely because it is based on one of the greatest feelings in life: that of believing one is right.